-- Wearing rubber gloves, chop the peppers into large pieces and put into the pressure cooker.
+- Wearing rubber gloves, chop the peppers into large pieces and put them into the pressure cooker.

 - Add remaining ingredients and stir to combine.

-- Cook at high pressure for 5 minutes and let pressure release naturally.
+- Cook at high pressure for 5 minutes and let the pressure release naturally.

 - Puree the peppers using an immersion blender, or do it in batches in a blender or food processor.